Easter Seals Canada

 About Easter Seals Canada:

-Founded in 1922, Easter Seals Canada (ESC) aims to enhance the quality of life and independence of Canadians living with disabilities.
-The charity notes that one in five Canadians aged 15 or older is living with some form of disability that affects their everyday life.
-More than four in ten Canadians with disabilities have a severe or very severe disability.
-Easter Seals Canada and the 10 Easter Seals provincial charities provide programs for both children and adults with varying physical, intellectual, sensory, and learning disabilities.
-Some services ESC offers include job training, financial assistance for assistive technology, summer camps, residential programs, sports programs, and scholarships.
-ESC’s headquarters is in Toronto.
+Founded in 1922, Easter Seals Canada (ESC) aims to enhance the quality of life and independence of Canadians with disabilities.
+The charity reports that 27% of Canadians, or eight million people, aged 15 and over live with some form of disability that affects their quality of life.
+Easter Seals Canada and its ten provincial affiliates provide programs for children and adults with various disabilities.
+These include job training, financial aid for assistive technology, summer camps, residential programs, sports programs, and scholarships.

-The national organization helps support numerous fundraising and awareness campaigns for the provincial Easter Seals organizations.
-New in 2020, Easter Seals Canada launched a national campaign called Red Shirt Day which will take place annually on the Wednesday of National AccessAbility Week.
+ESC helps support many other fundraising and awareness campaigns for the provincial Easter Seals organizations.
+Started in 2019, Easter Seals’ Red Shirt Day of Action for AccessAbility and Inclusion took place across the country on June 1, 2022.
+This event happens annually on the Wednesday of National AccessAbility Week.
 Red Shirt Day works to highlight disability issues and promote a culture of inclusion by encouraging others to wear a red shirt in support.
-Easter Seals Canada also newly hosted a Community Conference at the MaRS Discovery District in Toronto, in March 2020.
-The conference had over 170 community members and representatives from 70+ organizations participate.
+In 2022, Easter Seals’ Drop Zone Challenge took place in eight Canadian cities.
+Over 400 participants rappelled down high-rise buildings, raising $312,414 for Easter Seals programs, a 45% increase from 2021.

 My anchor